akkamin/akkamin.github.io/projects/projects-3.md

 This game was created using EZ.java, a graphics engine for java that makes graphics rendering very easy.
 EZ.java was a very helpful interface that made it possible for someone like me with no prior programming experience to create interesting games and visual animations far above my level of understanding.

+A video of the full game can be found [here](https://www.youtube.com/watch?v=Gqqm5lKvjo0)

 You can learn more about EZ.java [here](http://www2.hawaii.edu/~dylank/ics111/).